github/gh-gei/README.md

 >NOTE: We don't update these videos as often as we update the CLI, so they may not exactly match the functionality in the latest release of this CLI.

-### Migrating GitHub to GitHub
-The quick start video below will help you start migrating between GitHub organizations.

-* Migrating GitHub to GitHub with the GEI CLI: https://youtu.be/5cQkM_8n5YY

 ### Migrating from Azure DevOps to GitHub
 Video guides below will help you get started with your first migration.
 Then help you build up to orchestrating a complete end-to-end production migration.
 * Running your first few migrations: https://www.youtube.com/watch?v=yfnXbwtXY80